bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 ---

 {% si_intro Welcome to the Crazyflie™ Ecosystem! %}
 This getting started guide is split up into three parts.
-First we are goint to assemble the Crazyflie, secondly we move on to setting up controllers and communication, and lastly we get up in the air and start flying.
+First we are going to assemble the Crazyflie, secondly we move on to setting up controllers and communication, and lastly we get up in the air and start flying.
 Let's get started!

 {% img Overview; wide; /images/getting-started/gs-2.1-overview.png %}